Alternating Direction Method of Multipliers for Nonlinear Matrix Decompositions: Numerical Experiments

 Fig.~\ref{fig:mnist-snp} illustrates the reconstruction of an MNIST digit under different nonlinear models, loss functions, and noise levels.
 The Frobenius norm deteriorates significantly in the presence of outlier noise, whereas the $\ell_1$ norm exhibits more robustness to such corruptions, resulting in substantially improved reconstructions.
 Furthermore, a comparison between ReLU+$\ell_1$ and MinMax+$\ell_1$ reveals distinct behaviors.
 ReLU+$\ell_1$ produces visually cleaner images but tends to slightly underestimate the pixel intensities of the digits.
 In contrast, the MinMax+$\ell_1$ model, by enforcing bounded optimization within the interval $[0,1]$, better preserves the intensity range of the digits.

-Table~\ref{tab:relative_error_noise} provides the relative errors which are consistent with the visual comparisons shown in Fig.~\ref{fig:mnist-snp}.
+Table~\ref{tab:relative_error_noise} provides the relative errors that are consistent with the visual comparisons shown in Fig.~\ref{fig:mnist-snp}.
 In the noiseless case, the MinMax+$\ell_1$ model achieves the lowest reconstruction error, benefiting from the explicit bounded pixel values.
 However, as the noise level increases, ReLU+$\ell_1$ consistently yields lower errors than MinMax+$\ell_1$.
-This indicates that while MinMax effectively preserves intensity bounds for clean data, it has a harder time finding good factorizations in more noisy settings.
-Since applying the function $\max(1,\cdot)$ on any solution can only reduce the error, MinMax+$\ell_1$ should, in theory, always lead to lower reconstruction errors than ReLU+$\ell_1$.
+This indicates that while MinMax effectively preserves intensity bounds for clean data, it has a harder time finding good factorizations in noisier settings.
+Since applying the function $\min(1,\cdot)$ to any solution can only reduce the error, MinMax+$\ell_1$ should, in theory, always lead to lower reconstruction errors than ReLU+$\ell_1$.
 The reason this is not the case is that optimizing directly the MinMax objective is computationally harder and introduces local minima in which MinMax+$\ell_1$ gets stuck.
-In contrast, ReLU+$\ell_1$ is less constrained in the optimization process and is able to converge to better solutions in the noisy scenarios.
+In contrast, ReLU+$\ell_1$ does not clip the approximation within the interval $[0,1]$ during the optimization process, only within $[0,+\infty]$.
+This allows the convergence to better solutions in the noisy scenarios.
+Hence a direction of further research would be to design an homotopy method for MinMax, e.g., it would start with a lager interval for the MinMax model and then reduce it progressively during the iterative process until it reaches the sought interval $[a,b]$.